AxonIQ/reference-guide/part-ii-domain-logic/sagas.md

 It needs to be configured with a Quartz `Scheduler` and an `EventBus`.
 Optionally, you may set the name of the group that Quartz jobs are scheduled in, which defaults to "AxonFramework-Events".

-One or more component will be listening for scheduled Events.
+One or more components will be listening for scheduled Events.
 These components might rely on a Transaction being bound to the Thread that invokes them.
 Scheduled Events are published by Threads managed by the `EventScheduler`.
 To manage transactions on these threads, you can configure a `TransactionManager` or a `UnitOfWorkFactory` that creates a Transaction Bound Unit of Work.

 > **Note**
 >